cures-hub/cures-condec-jira/README.md

 ## Installation in JIRA
 The .jar file is installed by uploading it to your JIRA application:
-- As a system administrator, navigate to JIRA's administration console and click the "Add-ons" tab
+- As a system administrator, navigate to JIRA's administration console and click the "Add-ons" tab.
-- Select "Manage add-ons" on the sidebar
+- Select "Manage add-ons" on the sidebar.
-- Click on "Upload add-on" and select the previously compiled .jar file
+- Click on "Upload add-on" and select the previously compiled .jar file.
-- Click "Upload" for upload, installation and activation
+- Click "Upload" for upload, installation and activation.